 When enabled, end users who initiate a transaction on a desktop or laptop computer will be required to handoff to a mobile device to complete the verification.

 We highly recommend requiring mobile verification, as this provides additional security to ensure your end user is the same person that initiated the transaction, and it results in higher image quality than transactions completed via webcam.

 Allow users to upload photos of their ID with the webcam on their desktop or laptop computer.

 As noted above, allowing webcam image capture will have a negative impact on accuracy, confidence, and fraud detection rate.

-While this may shorten the experience for the end user, it limits the data we are able to gather for comparison, and limits our ability to confidently determine that the user is present and live.
+Disabling the liveness check may simplify the verification experience for the end user, however it limits the data we are able to gather for comparison as well as our ability to confidently determine that the user is present and live.

 Enabling this setting configures the template to include a barcode scan only.